 Phone: (023) 9277 6822

 As a community club, we are committed to helping local charities wherever we can.
-The club are, however, inundated with requests both locally and nationally and there are limitations to what and how much can be given.
+The club receives hundreds of requests each season from both local and national organisations and there are limitations to what and how much can be given.

 All bucket collections on a matchday are dealt with by Pompey in the Community and requests should be directed to Clare Martin (firstname.lastname@example.org).

-Here at Fratton Park we have a variety of welcoming lounges for you to enjoy matchday hospitality or a non matchday events in style.
+Here at Fratton Park we have a variety of welcoming lounges for you to enjoy matchday hospitality or a non-matchday event in style.

 Whether you are celebrating a birthday, special occasion or would like to sponsor the match, we have just the package for you!